axoflow/axosyslog-core-docs/content/docs/chapter-parsers/linux-audit-parser/_index.md

 ```

 Certain fields of the audit log can be encoded in hexadecimal format, for example, the `arch` field, or the `a\<number\>` fields in the previous example.
-The {{% productparam "abbrev" %}} application automatically decodes these fields (for example, the `c000003e` value becomes `x86_64`).
+The {{% param "product.abbrev" %}} application automatically decodes these fields (for example, the `c000003e` value becomes `x86_64`).

-The {{% productparam "abbrev" %}} application extracts every field into name-value pairs.
+The {{% param "product.abbrev" %}} application extracts every field into name-value pairs.
 It automatically decodes the following fields:

   - `name`